13 Best Shooting Ear Protection: Hands-On Tested

 Sound races along the outside of the staircase, but in the middle are the organ of Corti (yup, sounds ominous) and the basilar membrane.

 Both are long and thin, with the organ resting on the membrane.
-All along this little assembly are tiny little hairs.
+All along this little assembly are tiny hairs.
 They register sound and transmit it through the auditory nerve to your brain.

 But — and here’s the kicker — exposure to an intense sound that’s 140 dB or more can make segments of the organ of Corti separate from the basilar membrane.
 Portions of it actually tear away and float around.